WolfpackMC/wolfpackmaker/README.md

 # wolfpackmaker

-A set up of Python 3 helper scripts to build Wolfpack modpacks with the help of Mark Crewson's [Packmaker](https://gitlab.com/routhio/minecraft/tools/packmaker) tool.
+A set up of Python 3 helper scripts to build Wolfpack modpacks.

-.
+To learn more, visit https://woofmc.xyz